 - Miss normally obvious pieces of information in a hand

 - Hard to quit even when they know they should

 - Get lost in a hand wondering how they got there

 - Bad habits they thought were gone have creeped back into their game

 Fine-Tuning Your Poker Play

 Even the best athletes would look amateurish if they showed up to compete having not exercised for a month.
 Yet poker players are routinely mentally unfit when they turn up to play.
-Regardless of how much knowledge they have about bet sizing, range calculations or game theory, winning is a lot harder if the mind isn’t in the right shape.
+Regardless of how much knowledge they might have gleaned from the best poker videos about bet sizing, range calculations or game theory, winning is a lot harder if the mind isn’t in the right shape.
 The good news for you is that not only is it likely that can you dramatically improve the sharpness of your poker mind, but since most players still aren’t doing this, it’s a great place to create an edge on the field.

 The first and most obvious way the mind impacts results can be seen by looking at break downs in your decision making.
 If you make the wrong decision, that means something went wrong in your mind.
 If a golfer misses a tee shot to the left, that means something went wrong in their golf swing.
 If you make a bad call with third pair you may not have had the right knowledge to fold, but one of the mental processes mentioned before may not have worked correctly either.
 Your lack of focus may have caused you not to notice your opponent rarely bluffs.
 Your lack of awareness might have caused you to miss some obvious tells.
 A broken down decision-making system may have caused you to incorrectly calculate key information like pot odds or equity.
 Your memory may not have correctly remembered how they played a similar spot an hour before.
 These are all instances where your mind let you down.